 These processes are tedious, expensive, and can prompt weaker, porous items.

-Now, scientists at the University of Leeds have created a first synthetic material that gets thicker at the molecular level when stretched.
+Now, scientists at the University of Leeds have created the first synthetic material that gets thicker at the molecular level when stretched.
 This non-porous material has unique and inherent ‘auxetic’ stretching properties.

 Dr. Devesh Mistry from the School of Physics and Astronomy said, “This is a really exciting discovery, which will have significant benefits in the future for the development of products with a wide range of applications.”